 The diffraction gives corrections to transition probabilities computed by Fermi's golden rule.
 These corrections are connected with calibrations of detectors and might be known partly to experimentalists.
 Even so, it is important and useful to many physicists to clarify them.

-In diffraction of light, electron, or others, a potential energy transforms an in-coming wave to a sum of waves of different kinetic energies.
-Now, a many-body interaction transforms a many-body state to a sum of the same kinetic energy, and the waves behave like free particles and do not show the diffraction at the asymptotic region, $t= \infty$.
-In non-asymptotic region of a finite $t$, however, the kinetic energy is not constant and takes broad values.
+In the diffraction of light, electrons or other particles, the potential energy transforms an incoming wave to a sum of waves of different kinetic energies.
+Now, a many-body interaction transforms a many-body state to a sum of the same kinetic energy, and the waves behave like free particles and do not show diffraction at the asymptotic region, $t = \infty$.
+In the non-asymptotic region of a finite $t$, however, the kinetic energy is not constant and takes broad values.
 So the state reveals the diffraction.
 Since this diffraction is caused by a many-body interaction, the pattern has universal properties and appears even in vacuum.
-The diffraction, furthermore, gives peculiar corrections to decay rates that depend on the time interval between those of the initial and final states, which we call a finite-size correction.
+Furthermore, the diffraction gives peculiar corrections to decay rates that depend on the time interval between those of the initial and final states, which we call a finite-size correction.

-Scattering processes are defined with the initial states prepared at $t=-\infty$ and the final states measured at $t=\infty$, where they do not interact with others and have no interaction energy.
-The initial and final states have the constant kinetic energy and reveal the particle nature.
-Amplitudes and probabilities in the asymptotic region have been studied well \cite{LSZ,Low,Goldberger,newton,taylor}.
-Now near the scattering center, the states overlap and have finite interaction energy.
-Thus they retain wave natures.
-We call the former region a particle zone, the latter region a wave zone, and a length of boundary a coherence length.
-Fig.\,(\ref{fig:wave-zone}) shows them in a two-body scattering.
-In the particle zone, even at a finite $t$, the states behave like particles.
-In the wave zone, however, the state reveals the wave phenomenon that depends on the position and can not be described with only the momentum dependent distribution function \cite{Gell-Mann}.